krasserm/akka-persistence-kafka/README.md

       # Number of concurrent writers (should be <= number of available threads in
       # dispatcher).
       write-concurrency = 8

+      # Time in milliseconds to wait for a writer to complete a batch
+      writer-timeout-ms = 5000

       # The partition to use when publishing to and consuming from journal topics.
       partition = 0